 Staff must not engage in inappropriate use of social media which may bring themselves, the school or the school community into disrepute.
-Staff must ensure their presence and actions on social media adheres to the school's Social Media policy at all times and should adopt the highest security settings on any personal profiles they have.
+Staff must ensure their presence and actions on social media always adheres to the school's Social Media policy and should adopt the highest security settings on any personal profiles they have.